tifabi/100DaysOfMLCode/ML_Algorithms/Linear_Regression/Paper_Draft.md

 __INSERT definition of slope__

-This is only really helpful if X and y are linearly related quantitative variables - again, not just related.
+Simple Linear Regression is only really helpful if X and y are linearly related quantitative __DEFINE "quantitative"__ variables - again, not just related.
 We can see that if there is no correlation between X and y then r ~0, slope ~0, and the prediction of y can only be assumed to be mean(y).
-This is why we check for one of the major assumptions of linear regression model: independence of the error. __INSERT Definition of the error__
+This is why we check for one of the major assumptions of the linear regression model: linearity.

+__INSERT Definition of linearity__

+__INSERT Definition Independence of errors & define the error__

+__INSERT Definition Homoskedasticity__

+__INSERT Definition Normality of errors & define the error__

 Regression models are used for description, causal inference, or prediction y based on the relationship between X and y [(4)](https://www.stat.berkeley.edu/~aldous/157/Papers/shmueli.pdf).
-Each of these uses depends on the model selection process.
+Each of these uses depends on the model selection process. __INSERT Defintions for Modeling__

+__Compare Simple Linear Regression to other types - weighted, gradient descent__

+__Include Example from literature__